mtodosovska/Banana-Collector-RL/Report.md

 Q-learning learns the action-value function, it determines the value of taking an action at a certain state by assigning a scalar for every action at every state.
 It also balances exploration (trying new previously untried or rarely tried actions at certain states) and exploitation (using the action that would provide the best reward at the given state).

 Deep Q-learning uses neural networks in order to estimate the Q-values for each action instead of a Q-table.
-Environments where the state and/or action space is continuous or large would make defining a Q-table too complex.
+Environments where the state and/or action space is continuous or large enough would make defining a Q-table too complex.

 ## Hyperparameters